 Engineering Experience Camp

-- Chemical engineering
+- Chemical Engineering

-- Computer science
+- Computer Science

-- Electrical engineering
+- Electrical and Computer Engineering

-- Mechanical engineering
+- Mechanical and Industrial Engineering

-Each day, participants complete hands-on challenges based on concepts they learn from developed by UIC Engineering faculty members.
-One day that might be writing computer code; another day, it could be robotics or bridge-building.
+This five-day program includes lunch, and optional after care is provided.
+Each day, students get a chance to experiment—literally—with a particular field.
+Participants complete hands-on challenges based on concepts developed by UIC Engineering faculty members and graduate students.
+One day that might be writing computer code; another day, it could be robotics or biomechanics.

 Students also hear about potential future careers that might await them in each engineering discipline, from nanotechnology to self-driving vehicles to creating transplant-ready organs to save lives.

 Participants begin each day at UIC’s east campus and spend each of the five days of the camp in an engineering lab run by a different academic department.
 From morning drop-off to afternoon pickup, each participant is accompanied at all times by camp staff: faculty, graduate students, and undergraduate chaperones.
 All camp personnel are highly experienced and highly trained, and comprehensive background checks are performed to ensure the proper protection of minors.
 The expected participant-to-staff ratio is between 5 to 1 and 8 to 1.